 So, a principle is a law, a law of nature, whether in the physical plane or in the internal planes.

 What principles do we enact in our life in order to obtain religion?
 What do we do on a daily basis to guarantee we will experience and know the state of our inner Being, our inner God?
 What about our life derives from these principles?

-Another meaning is, we can study the writings of many teachers whether from Buddhism, Sufism, Judaism, Gnosticism.
+Another meaning is, we can study the writings of many teachers, whether from Buddhism, Sufism, Judaism, Gnosticism.
 But whenever we really study a tradition, we have to really look at the founder of those faiths.
-We have to look at the original sources to analyse them, to really understand them, intellectually at first, and then through our experience.
-So, what I mean by the original sources is the writings of the Buddha, the sutras, the tantras.
-The writings of Padmasambhava.
-In Islam, the Qur’an.
-In the Gnostic tradition, the writings of Samael Aun Weor.
+We have to look at the original sources to analyze them, to really understand them, intellectually at first, and then through our experience.
+So, what I mean by the original sources is the writings of the Buddha; the sutras; the tantras; the writings of Padmasambhava; in Islam, the Qur’an; in the Gnostic tradition, the writings of Samael Aun Weor.
 We have to look at the original writings of the prophets, beings who really demonstrated a high level of integrity and understanding, the writings of Jesus or the scriptures about Christ.
 We have to look at these original sources, compare them to everything else that came after, because the writings or teachings of the prophets have precedence.
 They have the most light or knowledge.